-Deed Polls in Singapore: How to Change Your Name
+How to Change Your Name in Singapore (Deed Poll Needed)

-Some common reasons for name changes include religious requirements, the addition of English names, luck and feng shui purposes, or simply because people tire of their names.
+Common reasons for name changes in Singapore include religious reasons, adding English names, for luck and feng shui purposes, or simply because people tire of their names.

 “Mum and Dad, how could you have named me “Abcde”?
 WHAT WERE YOU THINKING?!?!?!” 😭😭 – Don’t be so hard on your parents if they’ve given you a terrible name.
 Everyone gets drunk now and then.
 Or maybe they were listening to Fort Minor and wanted to give people a 100% reason to remember your name.
 In any case, with a simple legal document – namely, the deed poll – you can set things right and change your name to something more palatable. – Like “Xiao Ming” for instance, who has starred in all primary school Chinese essays since the beginning of time.
 Or you can even add an English name like Jason, Kenneth, Laura, or Michelle – you name it.
 Just not something that will give you…well, a bad name. – By the way: there really is a Singaporean dude named Batman bin Suparman.
 This is not an urban legend.